AdobeDocs/experience-manager-64.en/help/assets/bulk-ingest-migrate.md

 >
 >Migration feature packs, such as this one, are only supported as part of a migration project through Adobe Professional Services.

-When you install this feature pack, you must also create a service user and provide that information to Adobe support.
+When you install this feature pack, you must also create a service user and provide that information to Adobe.

 See also [Configuring Dynamic Media - Scene7 mode](https://helpx.adobe.com/experience-manager/6-4/assets/using/config-dms7.html).